Authored by the expert who managed and guided the team behind the Ghana Property Pack

 Is the renter pool growing faster than new supply in Accra as of 2026?

-As of early 2026, renter demand in Accra appears to be growing faster than quality rental supply in most districts, which is good news for landlords.
+As of 2026, renter demand in Accra looks like it is growing faster than suitable mid-market rental supply, while luxury apartment supply is closer to balanced.

 Are days-on-market for rentals falling in Accra as of 2026?